yarnpkg/zpm/documentation/src/content/docs/getting-started/migrating/breaking-changes.md

 - Yarn will now prioritize referencing workspaces by their name rather than their path when serializing their locators (ie you'll see `foo@workspace:foo` rather than `foo@workspace:packages/foo`).

-- Yarn doesn't overwrite your `package.json` formatting anymore.
-This include the sorting of the keys in the `dependencies` field.
+- Yarn won't overwrite your `package.json` formatting anymore.
+This currently includes the sorting of the keys in the `dependencies` / `devDependencies` / `peerDependencies` fields.

+- Yarn will automatically run transparent installs when it detects your project changed since the last time an install was run.